Icenium/bond-content/layout-and-navigation/lesson-2.md

 </div>
 ```

 * **c**.
 Save the index.html and app.js files and re-open the iPhone simulator.
-Navigate back to the details view and click on the back button, which should take you right back to the main screen.
+Navigate back to the details view by clicking on a book in the list on the home screen and click on the back button, which should take you right back to the main screen.

 <hr data-action="end" />